 If an Event of Default shall have occurred and shall be continuing, the Non-Defaulting Party may, in its sole discretion, by no more than twenty (20) days' notice to the Defaulting Party designate a day no earlier than the day such notice is effective as an early termination date ("Early Termination Date") and withhold any payments due and suspend performance in respect of the Terminated Transaction.
 On the Early Termination Date, this Transaction between the Non-Defaulting Party and the Defaulting Party shall be terminated (the "Terminated Transaction").
-If an Event of Default occurs and the Non-Defaulting Party exercises its right to liquidate the Transaction, then the Non-Defaulting Party shall in good faith determine the replacement value for the remainder of the Transaction (“Replacement Value”) And notify the Defaulting Party of such.
-If the Replacement Value is a negative number, the Defaulting Party shall, within three (3) Business Days of receipt of such notice, pay an amount equal to the absolute value of the Replacement Value to the Non-Defaulting Party, which amount shall bear interest at the Interest Rate from the Early Termination Date until paid.
-If the Replacement Value is a positive number, the Non-Defaulting Party shall, within three (3) Business Days of notice to the Non-Defaulting Party, pay an amount which is equal to the Replacement Value to the Non-Defaulting Party, which amount shall bear interest at the Interest Rate from the Early Termination Date until paid.
+If an Event of Default occurs and the Non-Defaulting Party exercises its right to liquidate the Transaction, then the Non-Defaulting Party shall in good faith aggregate the total gains, losses and costs with respect to each party resulting from the termination of this Transaction and net these two amounts together into a single liquidated amount in order to determine the replacement value for the remainder of the Transaction (“Replacement Value”).
+The Non-Defaulting Party shall notify the Defaulting Party as to the amount of the Replacement Value and which Party is obligated to pay such amount.
+If the Replacement Value is an amount which the Defaulting Party would owe to the Non-Defaulting Party, the Defaulting Party shall, within three (3) Business Days of receipt of such notice, pay such amount to the Non-Defaulting Party, which amount shall bear interest at the Interest Rate from the Early Termination Date until paid.
+If the Replacement Value is an amount which the Non-Defaulting Party would owe to the Defaulting Party, the Non-Defaulting Party shall, within three (3) Business Days of notice to the Non-Defaulting Party, pay such amount to the Defaulting Party, which amount shall bear interest at the Interest Rate from the Early Termination Date until paid.

 In the event of an occurrence of an Early Termination Date, if the Defaulting Party would be owed amounts in respect of the obligations relating to such occurrence of an Early Termination Date, the Non-Defaulting Party shall be entitled, at its option and in its discretion, to set off against such amount any amounts payable by the Defaulting Party to the Non-Defaulting Party or any of its Affiliates under this Confirmation or any other agreements, instruments or undertakings between the Defaulting Party and the Non-Defaulting Party or any of its Affiliates.
 This Section shall be without prejudice and in addition to any right of setoff, combination of accounts, lien or other right to which any Party is at any time otherwise entitled (whether by operation of law, contract or otherwise).